 Also you should definitely rule that Divine Smite can only be invoked using Paladin spell slots, something that is not clear from the Player’s Handbook.
 Unless you’re trying to break the game that is a no brainer, as how could you channel divine power via picking up a spot of sorcery?

 I’ve also seen a lot of people on forums mention that they always wait until this score a critical hit to use their smites.
 As a DM I would rule that Divine Smite damage doesn’t double up on crits… scoring a critical hit is a physical thing, striking the enemy in just the right place at just the right time, and it doesn’t make sense that divine energy would in anyway be reliant on that.
 In my imagination at least the righteous power of the god is summoned and flows through the Paladin’s weapon in relation to the Paladin’s spiritual power (ie. what spell slot he extended) and it flows in the same strength no matter how sweetly or not the blade strikes.
 But maybe that’s just me being a spoilsport.

-Alternatively you could rule that the PC has to declare if he will use Divine Smite should his attack hit and what spell slot he will expend in that case.
+Alternatively you could rule that the PC has to declare if they will use Divine Smite should their attack hit and what spell slot they will expend in that case.
 This would rule out cynical attempts to do insane damage, but still allow for the fun of a mega critical hit.